 Barack Obama and his allies on the political left make a fetish of excoriating salaries of corporate executives.
 Well, turnabout is fair play.
 Taxpayers are paying some very high salaries to government workers, and giving them golden pensions to boot.
 There are a lot more of them than there are corporate execs earning high salaries -- and they rarely are fired (unless they whistle-blow during Obama's reign, as did Inspector General Gerald Walpin).

 While taxpayers struggle with higher tax bills, government bureaucrats are doing quite well.
 Barack Obama may moan that this is the toughest year and a half that America has ever faced (a laughable claim from the president who called himself a "student of history" -- in that subject, he certainly does not merit a B-plus), it hasn't been so tough for those on the government dole:

+Today, the average federal worker earns 77% more than the average private-sector worker, according to a USA Today analysis of data from the federal Office of Personnel Management.
 America could save $340 billion a year by aligning public wages to private-sector rates -- enough to fill the budget holes in states over the next two years.
 That is how vast the pay differentials are between workers doing comparable work -- it just depends who pays -- politicians playing with Other People's Money (ours).
 Yet the Democratic Congress is adding insult to injury by proposing to award government workers a big ten-year pay raise.